it-xtech-dev/message-pipe/README.md

 # Getting started

 To start communication between two browser windows you need reference to each window object.
-On each end of communication page has to reference window-pipe lib, and have to establish a connection.
-Pages can be loaded form different domains.
+On each end of communication pipe page has to reference `window-pipe` lib, and have to establish a connection.
+Pages can be loaded from different origins (different domains).

 Below example shows communication between "Parent" page that embeds iframe with "Child" window.
 Web module imports have been used.
 In node enviroment replace them with `import WindowPipe from 'window-pipe'`